dvamossy/EmTract/README.md

 We also recommend using a virtual environment so that the tool runs with the same dependencies with which it was developed.
 Instruction on how to set up a virtual environment can be found [here](https://docs.python.org/3/tutorial/venv.html).

-Once basic requirements are setup follow the following instructions:
+Once basic requirements are setup, follow these instructions:
 1. Clone the repository: `git clone https://github.com/dvamossy/EmTract.git`
 2. Navigate into repository: `cd EmTract`
 2. (Optional) Create and activate virtual environment: